gerritdewitt/Munki-Conditions/Documentation/ReadMe-print_queues.md

 Print Queues Condition (_print-queues.py_)
 ----------
 *Purpose:* This condition script reads metadata from Munki manifest files (cached as of the previous Munki check-in), looking for custom dictionaries describing print queues added to the *_metadata* key in each.
 It adds the defined print queues if necessary; otherwise, it simply maintains their CUPS attributes.
 After it finishes, it writes a single array of dictionaries to the conditions file:
 * _managed_print_queues_: Array of Dictionaries.
-This is a union of any unique dictionaries found in the *_metadata_:_print_queues* array in each cached manifest.
+This is a union of any unique dictionaries found in the *_metadata:print_queues* array in each cached manifest.
 It also includes result and timestamp keys indicating if adding/modifying the queues was successful and when the event happened.

 *Available For:*
  * At least one print queue defined in the metadata of at least one manifest.